Best Paint for Kitchen Cabinets (Professional Finish!)

 This leads me to what we chose…

-SHERWIN WILLIAMS URETHANE TRIM ENAMEL
+HOW AND WHY TO USE SHERWIN WILLIAMS URETHANE TRIM ENAMEL

-I highly recommend pairing it with a high-quality primer like this one.
+I highly recommend pairing this paint with a high-quality primer like this one.
 This cabinet paint is a hugely popular choice for a reason.
 It is is SO high-quality that we ended up only using one can.
 You heard me.
 We bought two cans and only ended up using one!
 The paint is thick with incredible coverage, so a little really goes a long way.

 The finished product with this paint is nothing short of professional.
 We have a rock solid finish (it is not chipping any time soon) and it is factory smooth.
 You’d truly think a professional painter did this for us!

-PROS OF SHERWIN WILLIAMS URETHANE TRIM ENAMEL
+PROS OF SHERWIN WILLIAMS URETHANE TRIM ENAMEL:

-• Hard & durable paint finish
+- Hard & durable paint finish

-• Self-leveling for a smooth surface and sleek finish (it will even itself out from brush strokes, etc. and give a super smooth finish when dry).
+- Self-leveling for a smooth surface and sleek finish (it will even itself out from brush strokes, etc. and give a super smooth finish when dry).
 From personal experience with this paint, I used a paint sprayer, foam roller, AND angled brush – and because of how the paint self-levels, the finish is PERFECT for all.

-• Moisture resistant
+- Moisture resistant

-• Fast drying time (significantly quicker than other comparable paints).
+- Fast drying time (significantly quicker than other comparable paints).
 This was a really big deal for me, as I was doing this myself, I did not have days to wait between coats.

-• HIGH coverage (we needed WAY less paint than we thought we would need).
+- HIGH coverage (we needed WAY less paint than we thought we would need).
 Even with multiple coats!

-To break it down, there are several well-known brands that have top contenders for kitchen cabinet paint.
-The other most well-known cabinet paint is Benjamin Moore’s Advance paint.
 When I was researching both Benjamin Moore Advance and Sherwin-Williams Urethane Trim Enamel, I actually found myself torn in the beginning.
 Benjamin Moore Advance is a waterborne alkyd paint, which means it offers the durability and smooth finish of an oil-based paint but with easier cleanup and lower VOCs since it’s water-based.
 It has a much longer dry time than Sherwin Williams.

 Dry time between coats on Advance paint is 16 hours (compared to 4 for Sherwin Williams).
 THIS was a huge reason why I ultimately went ahead and went with Sherwin Williams.
 Painting kitchen cabinets is already lengthy enough without adding in days of dry time – whew! *insert sweating emoji.*